Turn back the fertility clock for women who have experienced early menopause.

 cause the formation of new skin, blood vessels, connective tissues and nerves to replace those which were lost as a result of the injury.

-PRP injections have been used clinically for many years by physicians for the treatment of soft and connective tissue injuries, as well as in bone grafts.
+Injections have been used clinically for many years by physicians for the treatment of soft and connective tissue injuries, as well as in bone grafts.
 Many professional athletes use this therapy to accelerate the healing of their sports related injuries.
-PRP’s are also used in burn patients to help skin grafts to non-surgical facelifts.
-Of course there are research studies that both confirm and deny the efficacy of PRP therapy in its many and varied medical uses.
-One thing about PRP therapy that has not been challenged is its safety.
+They are also used in burn patients to help skin grafts to non-surgical facelifts.
+Of course there are research studies that both confirm and deny the efficacy of this therapy in its many and varied medical uses.
+One thing about this therapy that has not been challenged is its safety.
 Since it is made from a person’s own blood, there can be no transmission of blood borne viruses such as Hepatitis or HIV, as has been reported with use of products made from the blood of other individuals.
-Moreover, since there are no synthetic chemicals involved and PRP therapy is made from the patients’ own blood products; the possibility of an allergic reaction is extremely unlikely.
+Moreover, since there are no synthetic chemicals involved and ovarian rejuvenation therapy is made from the patients’ own blood products; the possibility of an allergic reaction is extremely unlikely.